Video: Suspect crawls though 90-year-old woman's home

 BOROUGH PARK, Brooklyn (WABC) --Police are looking for a home invasion suspect caught on surveillance video crawling through the home of a 90-year-old woman in Brooklyn.

-The robbery happened on just before 5 p.m. on July 23, in the vicinity of Avenue L and East 48th Street in Borough Park.
+The robbery happened on just before 5 p.m. on July 23, in the vicinity of 15th Avenue and 48th Street in Borough Park.

 Authorities say the victim was inside her residence at the time.

-Note: UPDATE: Police have arrested 45-year-old Umeda Gafurova and charged her with burglary and criminal possession of stolen property.
-They say she was spotted by detectives from Brooklyn South warrants squad Tuesday morning.
-She was reportedly wearing the same clothing she was wearing in the surveillance video.